Early Childhood Development Programs in Ecuador Change How Parents See Children

 Johanna, a friend of Lucia’s who has been working as a trainer mother for the last year, sees similar stories unfolding throughout the community, and she relishes her role.
 “You learn, you teach, and you put what you learn into practice,” she says.

 Johanna provides her services to the community both in weekly workshops and on home visits.
 Through the Family Formation program, she educates parents in three areas of childhood development: nutrition, basic health care and “giving children love.”

-Love is the most important as it helps with the emotional development of in children and most complex of the three.
+Love is the most important as it helps with children’s emotional development, and is the most complex of the three.
 “Play with children, kiss them, hug them,” Johanna says, as if it’s that simple.
 And it is — but it’s also a deliberate, targeted love: ChildFund helps parents enhance their interactions with their children by providing them knowledge of children’s developmental needs.

 On her home visits, Johanna uses a special scale ChildFund created to track a child’s growth and development.
 As a trainer mother, she opens her bag of toys and books and takes children through a selection of age-appropriate tasks to assess whether they are performing the skills they should be: Is this 3-month-old reacting to sounds?
 Is this 18-month-old walking unaided?
 Can this 3-year-old name a few commonly used objects?
 Can this 4-year-old dress and undress herself without help?